How Long It Takes to Buy a House: Purchase Timeline

 What Is a Verified Approval Letter?

-This is the term used by some lenders for a preapproval letter, to make clear the difference between prequalification and preapproval.
+This is the term used by some lenders for a preapproval letter to clarify the difference between prequalification and preapproval.
 A hard credit inquiry will have been performed, and an underwriter will have examined your preapproval application and additional documents.

 Once you find a house you want to call your own, it might take up to five days to make an offer and come to an agreement with the seller on price and contingencies in the purchase contract.
 A closing date will be in the purchase agreement.